 Re-felting MDF Tables

-Generally, by the time an MDF table needs to be re-clothed, it’s better to get a new table.
+Generally, by the time an MDF table needs to be re-clothed, it’s better to replace it with a new budget table.
 Since they are so cheap, the cost of getting the table re-clothed is only slightly less than the cost of a new table.
 And MDF tables have a shorter lifespan than slate tables.

 So, if you are considering an MDF table, or you have one you want re-felted, check to see if it’s possible by inquiring with the manufacturer or a professional pool table service company.
 If an MDF table can be re-felted, it’s likely that you can use either glue or staples, depending on the type of table.